barryclark/jekyll-now/_posts/2020-03-27-Payments-Intro-Part3.md

 Why not baptize it as a remittance service, a digital IOU,... something fairly conspicuous, [woke-ish][110] and under the radar?
 Facebook already had the partnerships in place to make it a de facto global payments network overnight.

-I honestly do not know the future, but I think Libra ticks many boxes to become a case study for Silicon Valley's detachment from the "real world" and how it works.
+I honestly do not know what the future of this project is.
+But I think Libra ticks many boxes to become a case study for Silicon Valley's detachment from the "real world" and how it works.

 ### Government cryptocurrencies